 In the dialog box that pops up, specify the following:

-2. Measure of Success of the Objective: There are a few different way to track the Objective’s progress to the goal.
-You can choose from either: Percentage completed, a measure of the percentage completed between 1-100 OR KPI, a custom KPI.
-If you do set a custom KPI, you will have to define the name of the metric, the target and starting point yourself.
+- KPI: A custom KPI.
+If you do set a custom KPI, you will have to define the name of the metric, the target and starting point yourself

-6. Time Period: Which quarter or time period does this Objective belong to?
+7. Time Period: The quarter or time period this Objective belongs to

 These can always be edited later; go ahead and save your Objective when you’re done.